AnushkaHiremath13/TravelNest/README.md

 	- Stripe integration is used for payment intent creation and payment processing.

 - Frontend:
-	- Static HTML/CSS/JS pages under `frontend/html` and `frontend/js` for the public site and admin UI.
+	- Public static HTML/CSS/JS pages are under `frontend/html`, `frontend/css`, and `frontend/js`.
+	- Admin UI static files live under `frontend/admin/html`, `frontend/admin/css`, and `frontend/admin/js`.
-	- A small React admin component exists in `frontend/src` for forms and uploads.
+	- A small React admin component exists in `frontend/src/components/` (e.g. `ResortForm.jsx`) for forms and uploads.

 Deployment notes
 - For hosting the backend: consider Render, Railway, Heroku, or an Azure App Service.
 Ensure `MONGODB_URI` and `STRIPE_SECRET_KEY` are set in the environment of the deployed service.